-Through teaching computing, we intend to equip our children allowing them to participate in a rapidly changing world where work and leisure activities are increasingly transformed by technology.
+Through teaching computing, we intend to equip our children with the skills to allow them to participate in a rapidly changing world where all areas of life are increasingly transformed by technology.
 Through our computing curriculum at St John’s we aim to give our pupils the life-skills that will enable them to embrace and utilise new technology in a socially responsible and safe way in order to flourish.

 We want the use of technology to support learning across the entire curriculum and ensure that our curriculum is accessible to every child.
 We want them to not only be digitally literate but also competent users of technology, developing their creativity, resilience, problem solving and critical thinking skills.

-At St John the Evangelist, the computing curriculum is taught using a blocked curriculum approach.
+At St John the Evangelist, the computing curriculum is taught using the Purple Mash scheme, which provides coverage in line with the National Curriculum..
 This ensures children are able to develop depth in their knowledge and skills over the duration of each of their computing topics.
-Here at St John's we follow the Innovation scheme of learning which provides coverage in line with the National Curriculum.
 Teaching and learning facilitates progression across all key stages within the strands of digital literacy, information technology and computer science along with E-safety.